The English Borsetter Collie is a hybrid dog that has been around for several decades.

 The life expectancy of the English Borsetter Collie is going to prove to be pretty average for a dog of this particular size.

-If they are able to stay healthy throughout their life, then you should be looking at them living for around 12 years.
+If they can stay healthy throughout their life, then you should be looking at them living for around 12 years.

 Intelligence, Temperament and Personality Traits of the English Borsetter Collie